Faruqt/Python-Interpreter-for-ternary-operations/README.md

 # Python-Interpreter-for-ternary-operations

-This interpreter takes input in the form of objects, tokenizes the input and samples, prases them and then interepretes them.
+This interpreter takes input in the form of objects, tokenizes the input and samples, parses them and then interepretes them.

 # Usage
 Enter your input in this format: